Chapter 1501:47-4 Scenic River land

 (12) "Litter" shall have the same meaning as defined in section 1502.01 of the Revised Code.

-(F) The division of watercraft shall post in a conspicuous location any special instructions, orders, and notices pertaining to the use of an area within state scenic river lands by the public.
-Such instructions, orders or notices shall pertain to, but are not limited to, special hours of operation, emergency situations or other situations not otherwise covered in the rules.
-Declaration of posting shall originate with the chief of the division.
+(B) The division of watercraft shall post in a conspicuous location any special instructions, orders, and notices pertaining to the use of state scenic river lands by the public.
+Such instructions, orders or notices shall pertain to, but are not limited to, special hours of operation, area closure, temporary access restrictions, emergency situations, or other situations not otherwise covered in the rules.
+Declaration of such postings shall originate with the chief of the division.

-(G) No person shall enter upon scenic river lands or utilize any facilities therein, that have been temporarily closed or evacuated by the chief of the division or the chief's appointed agent if it has been determined to be hazardous for public use as the result of inclement weather, water, fire, construction, or any other situation with the potential to impact public health, safety or welfare.
+(C) No person shall enter upon scenic river lands or utilize any facilities therein that have been temporarily closed or evacuated by the chief of the division or the chief's appointed agent if it has been determined to be hazardous for public use as the result of inclement weather, water, fire, construction, or any other situation with the potential to impact public health, safety, or welfare.

 No person shall collect, remove, injure, deface, destroy or otherwise disturb ice, soil, sand, gravel, rocks, fossils, minerals, plants, plant materials, animals or any other substance within the boundaries of any scenic river lands.